cksystemsteaching/selfie/book.md

  -00000001 = -1
 ```

 Let us take a step back here and reflect on what we have seen.
-Numbers for most of us are a concept we first heard about in primary and lower secondary school in the context of elementary arithmetics.
+Numbers for most of us are a concept we first heard about in primary school in the context of elementary arithmetics.
 Back then we learned how to add, subtract, multiply, divide, and compare numbers, not just to know how to do that but also to develop an intuition on what numbers are and what properties they have.
 However, one thing that probably never occurred to us was that the amount of numbers available to us could be limited and that there would be a cost involved in working with them.
 In short, we believed there are infinitely many and arithmetic is free for all.
 In computer science, this is different!

 Everything on a computer is finite simply because there are only finitely many bits the machine can store.
 There may be an awful lot of bits but still.
 Also, flipping bits costs time and energy.
 It is not free.
 All this means that everything a computer does costs time and energy and is still always finite including numbers encoded in bits.
 Things may get very, very large but still.